mdarbaz98/spotify/README.md

 # Spotify App In React Js

-This app is biuld on react js where i have use spotify api for various operation like fetching playlist and search functionality and all that.
+This app is build on react js where i have use spotify api for various operation like fetching playlist and search functionality and all that.